-At most, this team had the resources to produce 1 high quality article per month.
+At most, this team had the resources to produce 1 high-quality article per month.
 When trying to make a dent in a competitive market, this is not a lot.

 We had a good idea of the keywords we needed to be relevant for.
 Evocon already had organic impression data from more than 30k unique search queries in their Google Search Console account.
-Add to this low-funnel search term data from extensive Google Ads campaigns, additional keyword research for new topics and you get a list of roughly 40k keywords.
+Add to this low-funnel search term data from extensive Google Ads campaigns, and additional keyword research for new topics and a list of roughly 40k keywords.